City Harvest’s Advocacy Awards 2022

-City Harvest’s advocacy team supports a citywide network of nearly 400and leaders in advocating against hunger and its root causes.
+City Harvest’s advocacy team supports a citywide network of nearly 400 food pantry and soup kitchen leaders in advocating against hunger and its root causes.

 As City Harvest marks our 40th year feeding New Yorkers in need, millions of our fellow New Yorkers continue to struggle with rising costs of necessities like food, gas, and rent.
 Even before the pandemic, 2.4 million New Yorkers were struggling to make ends meet.